-- Facilitate the development of a variety of housing types, especially in areas near BRT transit stations and lines. - Support creative housing options including personal living quarters and/or micro units; "missing middle" housing types such as tiny houses, cottages,
+- Facilitate the development of a variety of housing types, especially in areas near BRT transit stations and lines. - Support creative housing options including personal living quarters and/or micro units; "missing middle" housing types such as tiny houses, cottages, duplexes, multiplexes, and small apartment buildings; shared housing, cooperative housing, co-housing, livework units, and accessory dwelling units (ADUs), to help meet housing needs and diversify housing options.

-- duplexes, multiplexes, and small apartment buildings; shared housing, cooperative housing, co-housing, livework units, and accessory dwelling units (ADUs), to help meet housing needs and diversify housing options. - Increase the number of income-restricted affordable housing units, especially for lower-income households. - Develop targeted strategies to minimize gentrification and displacement because of development, while promoting social integration and avoiding making the plan area the focus of affordable housing for the entire county. - Discourage the deterioration of housing through the enforcement of housing codes.
+- Increase the number of income-restricted affordable housing units, especially for lower-income households. - As properties redevelop, Montgomery Planning and DHCA would work with the applicants through the development review process to replace the naturally occurring affordable housing units with income-restricted housing at a mix of incomes attainable to a range of households. - Discourage the deterioration of housing through the enforcement of housing codes.